olmoceriotti/Deepfake_detector_regularization/README.md

 ## Overview

-This Colab notebook integrates the training of DeepFake detection models and the analysis of their robustness against adversarial attacks.
+This notebook integrates the training of DeepFake detection models and the analysis of their robustness against adversarial attacks.
 It explores the capability of EfficientNet and its regularized version.
 To further compare the perfomances, two other techniques are used.

+## Colab
+To run this notebook on colab, visit this [folder](https://drive.google.com/drive/u/1/folders/1mBwCO-cjXpx-C7XxYUKBETOUHIDfKbcr).

 ## Setup Environment